ioBroker/dev-docs/docs/getting-started/02-create-adapter.md

 * `Adapter` (instead of `Visualization`)
 * `JSON UI` to the question about the framework for Admin UI.
 * `yes` to dev-server
+* `yes` to 'Would you like to automate new releases with one simple command?' (release script).

 You can have a look at the folders and files created.
 It is a complete template of an ioBroker adapter.
 The most important file is `main.js` or `src/main.ts` where your code goes.
 The UI for controlling options of your adapter goes into `admin`.